TheNewEconomy/EconomyCore/README.md

 [![Build Status](https://ci.codemc.io/job/creatorfromhell/job/TNE/badge/icon)](https://ci.codemc.io/job/creatorfromhell/job/TNE/)

 The New Economy, TNE, is the ultimate economy plugin for your Minecraft server, no matter what platform you're on.
-While TNE is pushed as being "feature-packed," it's not feature packed in the normal sense of jamming a bunch of useless features into the core plugin, but rather using modules.
+While TNE is pushed as being "feature-packed," but it's not feature-packed in the normal sense of jamming a bunch of useless features into the core plugin, but rather using modules.

 <p align="center">